Dyresty/5_Day_GenAI_Kaggle/README.md

 Speculative decording - smaller, faster drafter model to poredict a bunch of future models.
 The main model checks and accepts the tokens if they are right and skips the calculations for them which speeds up the decoding process.
 Batching - Multiple requests at the same time, more efficient than doing them one by one Parallelizations - Splitting up the computation across multiple processors.

+# Prompt Engineering
+Designing the input in such a way that the output is as desired.
+Output length - Token length directly impacts costs, processing time.
+Low token limit being set does not cut it.

+## Sampling controls
+Temperature - Randomness.
+Low temperature - Most predictable output.
+Best guess.
+High temperaturem - More randomness, explore new ideas.
+Breakthroughs.
+- Top K sampling limits the model's choices to the top K most likely tokens which help control output.
+- Top P sampling / nucleus sampling - Dynamic threshold based on the probabilities of the tokens.
+- Best of N sampling generates multiple responses and picks the best ones based on some criteria.
+When three of temp, Top K and Top P are on, Model puts together the words that meet the Top K and Top P criteria.
+Then the temperature setting comes in to pick from the set by probabilities.
+Suggested Temp of 0.2, Top P of 0.95 and Top K of 30.
+Creative Temp of 0.9, Top P of 0.99 and Top K of 40.
+Factual Temp of 0.1, Top P of 0.9 and Top K of 20.
+Single correct answer needed, best bet - Temperature of 0

+Repition Loop Bug
+Where the model gets stuck repeating the same words or phrases over and over.
+Happens both on low and high temps.
+Low temps it can be too predictable and get stuck in a loop revisiting the same words.
+High temps it can be so random that it revisits the words and gets stuck in a loop.

+Key is to fine tune the parameters to find the sweet spot where there is creative, interesting answers.

+Prompt Engineering
+- Crafting clear prompts is of essence.
+- Document the prompts and see what works best and why.

+General / Zero Shot prompting
+One Shot Prompting
+Few Shot Prompting

+Quality and relevance of the chosen examples are crucial.
+Even small errors will lead to confusion, garbage output.

+For a high level guidance to the LLM
+System Prompting - Setting overall context and purpose.
+Defining big picture.
+Output requirements...
+Using system prompts for output can help limit errors and ensure the data comes back in a usable order.
+Contextual Prompting - Providing background information relevant to the task at hand.
+More context, more helpful and relevant the model's response is likely to be.
+Role Prompting - Giving LLM a persona/identity.
+Clear understanding of the perspective it needs to take.
+Stepback Prompting - Ask the LLM to a broader question before diving into the specific question.
+Insightful and creative responses.
+Helps mitigate biases in the LLMs responses.

+Chain of Thought Prompting - Boosting the model's reasoning capabilities.
+Prompting it to generate intermediate reasoning steps before giving the final answer or code suggestion.
+More tokens, higher cost and processing time.

+Self Consistency - Get the model to generate multiple reasoning paths for the same prompts and then we choose the most consistent answer.

+Tree of Thoughts - Multiple reasoning paths simultaneously.
+Exploring and backtracking.
+For very challenging problems.

+React - Reason and Act
+Using the ability of the LLM to reason and use tools such as search engine, code interpreters, apis.